Tag Archives: Jesus Christ

 He related a story to us that summer:

 He was a wanted man … but not in the way most people would like.
-He was in a very violent motorcycle gange.
+He was in a very violent motorcycle gang.
 He grew his own marijuana, made his own drugs, and had many guns and knives.
 He was not afraid to use those guns and knives, either.
 He had killed dozens of men.
 He made a lot of money from drugs and stealing.
 In his own words, “I stole money through wasted lives and from stores and people.”

 Because all of his money came from drugs and stealing, he could not spend most of it in case it came from cops or could be traced from a robbery.
 He ended up burying millions of dollars around his property.
 He was arrested one day (another great story, I promise you!), and he is certain there is still at least hundreds of thousands of dollars left unfound on that property.